Analysis | The state legislative battles to watch in 2020

 2. North Carolina state House and state Senate

-The lay of the land now: Republicans control both state legislative chambers, but Democrats ate away at Republicans’ supermajority in 2018 and now have the actual majority of both chambers in reach in 2020.
+The lay of the land now: Republicans control both state legislative chambers, but Democrats ate away at Republicans’ supermajority in 2018 and now have the majority of both chambers in reach in 2020.
 They are six seats shy of a majority in the state House and five short of holding the majority in the state Senate.

-Democrats acknowledge winning these last few will be tough, since some are in Republican territory, and Republicans are putting up a fight to keep both chambers.
-But North Carolina is also pivotal for the battle for the White House and U.S. Senate, and polls show the Democrats in both those races slightly leading.
+Democrats acknowledge winning these last few will be tough, because some are in Republican territory, and Republicans are putting up a fight to keep both chambers.
+But North Carolina is also pivotal for the battle for the White House and U.S. Senate, and polls show the Democrats in both those races with slight leads.

 How that could shape redistricting: Most states that hand their lawmakers map-drawing power also give governors the chance to veto it.
-Not North Carolina, which is bad news for Democrats since Democratic Gov. Roy Cooper seems on his way to reelection.
+Not North Carolina, which is bad news for Democrats, because Democratic Gov. Roy Cooper seems on his way to reelection.

 In the past decade, North Carolina had some fierce court battles over how maps are drawn, going all the way to the U.S. Supreme Court.
 Those court cases have given Democrats politically friendlier maps to start this next decade.
 But Democrats still need a seat at the table to draw this next round of maps.